 - migrating an existing Oracle Names configuration to directory naming.

-This module investigates Oracle Names and how the Names utility is used to manage a distributed network of computers.
-The topics include:
+This module investigates Directory Naming and how it is used to manage a distributed network of computers.

 - Storing the configuration file for Oracle Names